Alex Oxlade-Chamberlain: 2013–14 season

 On the opening day of the 2013–14 season, Oxlade-Chamberlain assisted Olivier Giroud's goal in a 3–1 defeat at home to Aston Villa, however he came off injured and it was later revealed he would be out for between six weeks and three months, missing England's remaining World Cup qualifiers against Poland and Montenegro.

-Despite not playing for Arsenal since picking up the injury, Oxlade-Chamberlain was still nominated for the Golden Boy Award 2013 in recognition of his performances earlier in the year for England and Arsenal.

 On 2 February, Oxlade-Chamberlain scored his first two goals of the season in Arsenal's 2–0 win over Crystal Palace.
-Oxlade-Chamberlain missed the last few weeks of the season, including the 2014 FA Cup Final, after picking up a groin injury.
+Oxlade-Chamberlain missed the last few weeks of the season, including the 2014 FA Cup final, after picking up a groin injury.

-2014–15 season
+2014–2016

 Oxlade-Chamberlain began the season by winning the 2014 FA Community Shield with Arsenal beating Manchester City 3–0 at Wembley Stadium.
 On 27 September, he scored in the North London derby in a 1–1 draw against Tottenham.
-On 4 November, he scored to put Arsenal 3–0 up against RSC Anderlecht in the UEFA Champions League, although the match eventually finished 3–3.
+On 4 November, he scored to put Arsenal 3–0 up against RSC Anderlecht in the Champions League, although the match eventually finished 3–3.
 He also scored in the round of 16 match against Monaco in February.
 Two matches later, he was injured in a 2–1 win against Manchester United in the FA Cup and had to be withdrawn just after half-time.
 It was later confirmed that he would be out for three to four weeks due to the hamstring injury.
-On 30 May 2015, Oxlade-Chamberlain came on as a substitute in the 2015 FA Cup Final and set up Olivier Giroud to make it 4–0; the final score against Aston Villa at Wembley Stadium.
+On 30 May 2015, Oxlade-Chamberlain came on as a substitute in the 2015 FA Cup final and set up Olivier Giroud to make it 4–0; the final score against Aston Villa at Wembley Stadium.

-2015–16 season

 On 2 August 2015, Oxlade-Chamberlain scored the only goal in a 1–0 victory over Chelsea in the Community Shield.
 His only league goal that season came away to Bournemouth, the first goal he scored for Arsenal in a league match away from home.
 On 23 February 2016, he suffered a serious knee injury in a 2–0 home defeat by Barcelona in the Champions League, which was initially expected to prevent him playing for up to eight weeks.
 A further injury in May during training prevented his return for the rest of the season, including the summer UEFA Euro 2016 tournament.